 Photograph 1: Location A. Looking south along the North South drain adjacent to eastern boundary of the Site.
-The Site boundary is to the right (west) of this drain.
-Note the fence line is on the eastern side of the drain.
+The Site boundary is to the left (east) of this drain.

 Photograph 2: Location B. Looking north.
 Point of channel bi-furcation of the North South drain.
-Note the fence line is on the western side of the drain.